 Learn more about reunification with parents in our blog series, Reunifying Families.

 Learn more about Family Engagement in our blog post, Diving into CASA’s Family Finding Program.

 Volunteer advocates come from every walk of life.
 They range in age from 21 to 81, represent various educational and ethnic backgrounds, and are students, retirees, teachers, firefighters, realtors and many other diverse members of our community.
-There are over 700 active volunteer advocates annually in Travis County.
+There are nearly 600 active volunteer advocates annually in Travis County.
 Aside from their volunteer responsibility, half of our volunteers have full-time jobs.
 They all share a commitment to improving children's lives, a willingness to learn and an open mind towards life experiences different from their own.